Temporary stay outside Belgium as a non-Belgian: application for right to return

 There are 2 options:

-• Your right of residence will not be interrupted; upon your return, your file in the foreign nationals register will be reopened.
+- Your right of residence will not be interrupted.
+Upon your return, we will reopen your file in the foreign nationals register.

-• After your temporary stay abroad, you return to your current address in Leuven.
+- After your temporary stay abroad, you will return to your current address in Leuven.

-• You remain registered in the foreign nationals register and your residence card remains valid.
+- You will remain registered in the foreign nationals register and your residence card will remain valid.

-Attention You must apply for extension of your stay in good time.
+Attention Is your A or H card due to expire shortly after your return?
+Apply for extension of your stay in good time.

 When to apply?